 Nike of Paionios

 The image shows a restored statue of Nike that once stood on a pillar near the Temple of Zeus, which is located on the Sanctuary of Olympia in Greece.
-This beautifully sculpted statue was restored from the fragments excavated near the Temple of Zeus and is now on display at the Olympia Archaeological Museum.
+This beautifully sculpted statue was restored from the fragments excavated near the Temple of Zeus and is now on display at the Olympia Archaeological Museum in Olympia, Greece.

 According to the inscription at the base of this statue, the Messenians and Naupactians dedicated it to commemorate their victory against the Lacedaemonians (Spartans?) in the Peloponnesian war.